North Carolina vs. Kansas State Women's Basketball Predictions & Picks - November 25

 North Carolina Schedule Analysis

-- The Tar Heels have two wins over Quadrant 3 opponents, tied for the 14th-most in Division 1.
+- North Carolina has three wins versus Quadrant 4 opponents, tied for the 25th-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!